stianloader/Micromixin/README.md

 micromixin-transformer should strictly be used for runtime transformation only, micromixin-runtime should most likely always be used.

+Another project under the micromixin umbrella is micromixin-remapper, which is an add-on library for stianloader-remapper in order to be able remap mixin classes.
+It is developed under https://github.com/stianloader/micromixin-remapper

 ## Maven

 This project is available at https://stianloader.org/maven/ with following coordinates:
  - groupid: org.stianloader
  - artifactid:
-  - micromixin-transformer
+   * micromixin-transformer
-  - or micromixin-runtime
+   * or micromixin-runtime
-  - or micromixin-annotations
+   * or micromixin-annotations

  Available versions are listed under https://stianloader.org/maven/org/stianloader/micromixin-runtime/